Malmö: Handball

 A first division handball team, HK Malmö, attracts a fair amount of attendance.

 Rugby

 Rugby union team, Malmö RC, founded in 1954, have won 6 national championships.
 The club has teams for men, women and juniors.

 Gaelic football

 Gaelic football has also been introduced to Malmö.
 The men of Malmö G.A.A. have won the Scandinavian Championships twice and the women once.

-Additional Team and Individual Sport

-Other notable team a sports are baseball, American football and Australian football.
+Other team and individual sports

-Among non-team sports, badminton and athletics are the most popular, together with east Asian martial arts and boxing.
+Other notable team sports are baseball, American football and Australian football.
+Among non-team sports, badminton and athletics are the most popular, together with East Asian martial arts and boxing.
 Basketball is also fairly a big sport in the city, including the clubs Malbas and SF Srbija among others.

 Women are permitted by the city council to swim topless in public swimming pools.
 Everyone must wear bathing attire, but covering of the breasts is not mandatory.

-Twin towns & sister cities
+Twin towns and sister cities

 Malmö has relations with the following cities: